mobilerobot-io/otto/README.md

 # otto

-Otto will be responsible for
+This is OttO, otto is responsible for managing and monitoring a specifc networks assets (hosts, VMs, disks, etc.) using the popular tools terraform and ansible.

+Otto manages the following scenarios

-1. Maintaining an inventory of online resources[1]
+1. Inventory of online resources
+1. Provision site/webapp infrastructure
-2. Provision and Configuration management of said inventory
+2. Configuration Management with Ansible
-3. Monitor, Operate and Optimize environment

-At this point, this repository is a gather of tools and utilities because I'm not 100% sure how this problem will be solved.
+3. Site / Application monitoring / Alerts / Logs
+4. Dashboard to insights